Level 5, 7 London Circuit, Canberra ACT 2601, Australia

 You may be employed on a continuing or fixed-term basis.
 (Casual staff are not eligible.)

 You may be employed part time or full time.

 You must be an early career academic.
-This is defined as someone who has graduated from their PhD within the past six years or who has begun continuing or fixed-term employment in an academic position for the first time within the past two years.
+This is defined as someone who holds a PhD, and has graduated from their PhD within the past six years or who has begun continuing or fixed-term employment in an academic position for the first time within the past two years.